 Imagine this: a first-time customer places an order with you, but because you are experiencing such high volumes, you aren’t able to pick, pack and dispatch their order within 24 hours, as you promise on your website.
 They email your support team to check the status of their order, but don’t receive a reply right away, so they email again, placing your support team even further behind.
 Now imagine it’s not just one customer, but hundreds or even thousands.
 What are the chances they’ll shop with you again?
 What are the chances they’ll keep the experience to themselves, or post a negative review online?

 In this case, an ounce of prevention is worth a pound of cure.
 Make sure you update your website with realistic shipping and customer service timelines.
 Scale up your support team if you can, and make sure they’re well trained.

 Make it speedy

 Data show that Black Friday and Cyber Monday have pulled forward Australians’ holiday spending over the past few years.
 In other words, many of the items people purchase in the mega-sale end up beneath a Christmas tree come December.
 For these customers, fast shipping with transparent tracking is very likely to be a deal-breaker.

-At the same time, however, COVID-19 restrictions and the rise in online shopping have put Australia’s couriers under enormous strain.
+At the same time, the rise in online shopping have put Australia’s couriers under enormous strain.
 For the most part, customers have been understanding about the delivery delays, but a recent report from Australia Post suggests their expectations are beginning to rise again, with 52% of people buying less from overseas because delivery is taking far too long.

 Where does this leave you?
 If you’re an omnichannel retailer, you might consider shipping from store if you don’t already.
 This will speed up delivery to customers located close to your bricks-and-mortar locations.
 If you’re an online-only retailer, offering an express post option will help ensure you don’t lose customers who care about fast shipping, and utilising multiple carriers is a smart way to reduce the risk of delays.